Mindgreppers/lifemaker_web/content/_index.md

 #### Who we are

 > We are people from different walks in life, and different experience and abilities – here to help our human tribe make a leap in its consciousness and collective life.

+Our community has people with different skills and life experience.
+What is common between all of us is a deep understanding of "Who I am" and "How to live life best!".
+This understanding tells us that to make the most out of life, we must keep learning about our deepest nature, seek company of likeminded on same path, and serve the world with same or greater interest as one would have for one's ego-self.

 Our core base is in Dharamsala, Himachal Pradesh and rest of us are spread across the world.
 Between us we have expertise in plethora of areas, primarily including spirituality, philosophy, meditation, Yoga, healing and healthy living, self improvement, occult, life and career advice, primary education, skill based empowerment, social welfare, sustainability, permaculture, nature welfare, events, technology, international cooperation, human upliftment, disaster and calamity management.
 Ayush and Federico are helping coordinate the moment.
 We are a growing community, including some elders or Wise ones, on the crew.